DWARF-Markus/sundownboulevard/README.md

 ## SUNDOWN BOULEVARD

 ### Installation
-1) Clone this repository and run 'npm init -y'
+1) Clone this repository and run 'npm init'